pmijar/DefectDetection/README.md

 ## DefectDetection

 ### Overview
-This program is designed to spot defects in steel sheets using deep learning techniques.
+This program is designed to spot defects in steel sheets using deep learning techniques.This is a classification problem by trying to find the class[1, 2, 3, 4] of defect based on the image captured.
 We’re working with a training dataset that includes 7,095 images, and we’re applying data augmentation to boost both the size and variety of this dataset.
 The project involves comparing different deep learning architectures, and we’ll be fine-tuning the selected model to enhance its performance.

 ### Contents
 1. Objective